 Three of the world’s most fatal communicable diseases—malaria, HIV and tuberculosis—disproportionately affect the world’s poorest populations like India, and in many cases are compounded and exacerbated by other inequalities and inequities, including gender, age, sexual orientation or gender identity and migration status.

-It is the vision of our End AIDS India campaign in alignment to the vision of India on fast-track commitment of ending AIDS in India while also controlling co-infections attached with it like Tuberculosis, with elimination discrimination in healthcare settings by 2030.
+It is the vision of End AIDS India campaign, in alignment with the vision of India, to fast-track commitment of ending AIDS in India while controlling co-infections attached with it such as Tuberculosis, and eliminating discrimination in healthcare settings by 2030.
 The zero discrimination target goes hand in hand with the commitments to eliminate inequalities of all forms and violence against children, women and girls, people living with HIV and key populations based on discriminatory attitudes.